 I have always been interested in abstraction and find that through non-representational form I am able to create external expressions of internal experiences.
 My work draws inspiration from a variety of traditions that, throughout time, have utilized archetypal forms and “power patterns” to record events and transmit significant information.
-Examples include ancient cave painting, Native American petroglyphs, and aboriginal art whose rich use of iconic imagery was central to passing cultural stories and information along to future generations.
-While most of these systems of communication have been well researched and translations of each culture’s symbolic iconology exist, I often do not seek out direct translations of the ancient etchings and marks that intrigue me.
+Examples include ancient cave painting, Native American petroglyphs and aboriginal art whose rich use of iconic imagery was central to passing cultural stories and information along to future generations.
+While most of these systems of communication have been well researched and translations of each culture’s symbolic iconology exist, I do not seek out direct translations of the ancient etchings and marks that intrigue me.
 Instead, I choose to bear witness to the power and resonance of the imagery itself.
 I see each form as a vessel of information: an encapsulation of human experience and a primal reminder of our need to communicate and create connection.

 The unique art-making process that I engage in is influenced by my years working as a ceramic artist.
 I begin my compositions by layering scraps of newsprint and found materials onto a surface of paper or wood.
 This adds texture and, as the piece evolves, a suggestion that the present moment is always shaped by that which has occurred in the past.

 My first mark is a single archetypal form, usually a circle, the symbol of continuity and completion.
 I draw the shape onto my surface, or etch it into wet paint.
 And then I replicate the form, in various sizes, multiple times.
-As circles intersect and overlap, new shapes emerge.
+As lines intersect and overlap, new shapes emerge.
 I tease them to the surface and give them room to breathe.
 I highlight specific forms with color and work to accentuate relationships that feel essential.
 There are choices to make and a good deal of what I have created usually disappears as I apply new layers of paint.
 The resulting compositions are richly layered and the interplay of color, line and form can be very complex.
-Yet for me, the work generates a sense of peace because I am clear that at the core of the complexity is a single, subtle form that is boundless and absolute.
+Yet for me, the work generates a sense of peace as I am certain that at the core of the complexity is a single, subtle form that is boundless and absolute.

 I received my MFA in ceramics from the California College of the Arts where I studied with Viola Frey.
-I went on to explore cast bronze; I now work primarily with acrylics and combined materials on paper and wood panel.
+I went on to explore cast bronze.
+I now work primarily with acrylics and combined materials on paper and wood panel.